 A visa is a grant of permission to enter the country.
 The U.S. entrance requirements are as follows:

-• You must be healthy.
-Specific admissible health conditions change from time to time, please consult your U.S. embassy or consulate for current information.
+- You must be healthy.
+Specific admissible health conditions change from time to time, please consult your U.S. embassy or consulate for current information. - You must be law-abiding.
+Criminal behavior is grounds for deportation.